yeyue1/Pv-diagnosis/README.md

-# Augmenting Few-Shot Fault Diagnosis in Photovoltaic Arrays Using Generative Models
+# Augmenting Few-Shot Fault Diagnosis in Photovoltaic Arrays Using Siamese-Enhanced Generative Adversarial Network

-This repository contains the source code and related materials for the research paper titled "Augmenting Few-Shot Fault Diagnosis in Photovoltaic Arrays Using Generative Models".
+This repository contains the source code and related materials for the research paper titled "Augmenting Few-Shot Fault Diagnosis in Photovoltaic Arrays Using Siamese-Enhanced Generative Adversarial Network".

 ## Description